inonitz/glsl-compute-raytracer/README.md

 ## About The Project
 Implementation of [Raytracing in a weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html)
 Old Raytracing project of mine, combined with **a lot** of unfinished frameworks I had been building/using
-Most of the code written here ended up in my glsl-compute-raytracer
-Migrated the latest branch ```WIP_RaytracerScene``` to the template workspace
+Most of the code written here ended up in my premake5-workspace-template project on the with-subprojects branch Migrated the latest branch ```WIP_RaytracerScene``` to the template workspace